 - Complete oral examination and charting of all teeth

-- Full mouth radiographs (x-rays)
+- Full mouth radiographs (x-rays) of each tooth, before and after surgical extraction (if needed)

 - Ultrasonic scaling and polishing of all teeth